Bucknell-Biol364/Project_1_Group_4_2024/Project1v1.md

 conflict_prefer_all("dplyr", quiet = TRUE)
 ```

+## Penguin analysis R tutorial

+Throughout this tutorial, we will introduce some of the basic properties
+and functions of R, as well as some additional packages which can be
+used to enhance it’s functionality.
+In order to show these tools, we
+will be using the classic Palmer Penguins dataset, and exploring the
+relationships between many of the variables it includes.

 ## Objective 1: Using code chunks

 In an RMD file, code chunks are blocks of code that read commands.
 This